-To My Clients:
+To Our Clients:

 As we look to the year ahead, this may be the first time that we can visualize a world in which the worst of the pandemic is behind us.
 For more than 20 months, we've had to endure adversity in our own ways; it has forced many to confront uncomfortable and tragic situations.
-However, the hope is that we will be able to move forward, perhaps a little bit more resilient.
+However, our hope is that we will be able to move forward, perhaps a little bit more resilient.

-I would like to take this opportunity to send my appreciation for your confidence in my services as I adjusted and adapted over the past year (and more!).
-I am looking forward to meeting in person once again.
+We would like to take this opportunity to send our appreciation for your confidence in our services as we adjusted and adapted over the past year (and more!).
+We are looking forward to meeting in person once again.
 Wishing you an abundance of health, happiness, hope and prosperity for the coming year.